WTIC (AM): Programming

 On weekdays, WTIC features local shows during the day, with syndicated programs at night, including Erick Erickson, Sean Hannity and Coast to Coast AM with George Noory.
 On weekends, specialty shows are heard on money, health, real estate, travel, pets and the law, some of which are paid brokered programming.
 The syndicated shows CBS Eye on Travel with Peter Greenburg and Sunday Nights with Bill Cunningham air on Sunday evenings.

 The station is an affiliate of the Boston Red Sox and New England Patriots Radio Networks.
-The station features local newsbreaks, as well as updates from CBS News Radio.
+The station features local newsbreaks, as well as updates from ABC News Radio.
 WTIC's newsroom is staffed 24 hours a day with a team of local newscasters and reporters.
 It shares some news and weather forecasts with WFSB, the CBS TV affiliate in Hartford.

 Listeners have been setting their watches to WTIC for many years.
 The station is known for its historic hourly time tone, the Morse code letter "V", which has been in use since 1943.
 This makes it one of the oldest continuous broadcast interval signals in the world.
 The sequence matches the opening sequence of Ludwig van Beethoven's Fifth Symphony, whose "short-short-short-long" rhythm matches that of the Morse code letter "V", and was selected during World War II to stand for "victory".
 WTIC employs a Global Positioning System (GPS) master clock system that activates the custom-built time-tone generator shortly before the top of the hour, timed so the final tone occurs precisely on the hour (even though everything else heard on the station is on a 10-second delay).